PhD in Education (TESOL)

 - Quantitative Methods and Analysis (Grade A)

 - Planning of Research (Grade A)

-The research component of my doctoral studies culminated in the submission of my thesis, entitled A complex systems perspective on English Language Teaching: A case study of a language school in Greece, which is available online through EThOS and eScholar.
+The research component of my doctoral studies culminated in the submission of my thesis, which is available online through EThOS and eScholar.
 The thesis was successfully defended on 18 November 2014, and, in the words of the external examiner, Prof. Adrian Holliday “indicates ground breaking research”.

 MA Teaching English to Speakers of Other Languages

 In 2007, I completed an MA TESOL at the University of Manchester, UK.
 The programme, from which I graduated with distinction-level grades, consisted of six taught research components (modules) focusing on diverse aspects of English Language Teaching, and an empirical dissertation.

 - Approaches, Methods and Techniques in Language Teaching (Grade A)